mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 ### Errors in selector lists

-There are many ways you might make a mistake writing a selector, but only invalid selectors cause [invalid selector list](/en-US/docs/Web/CSS/Selector_list#invalid_selector_list) issues.
+There are many ways you might make a mistake writing a selector, but only invalid selectors cause a selector list to be invalid (See [invalid selector list](/en-US/docs/Web/CSS/Selector_list#invalid_selector_list) issues).

 If you include a {{cssxref("class_selectors", "class")}}, {{cssxref("id_selectors", "id")}}, or {{cssxref("type_selectors", "type")}} selector for a class, id, element or custom-element, respectively, that doesn't exist, it may be a logic error, but it's not an error the parser needs to handle.
 If, however, you have a typo in a pseudo-class or a pseudo-element, it might create an invalid selector, which is an error the parser will notice.